 A UE shall not expect to be configured with the higher layer parameter codebookSubset or the higher layer parameter codebookSubsetDCI-0-2 set to 'partialAndNonCoherent' when higher layer parameter nrofSRS-Ports in an SRS-ResourceSet with usage set to 'codebook' indicates that the maximum number of the configured SRS antenna ports in the SRS-ResourceSet is two.

+A UE shall not expect to be configured with the higher layer parameter codebookSubset or the higher layer parameter codebookSubsetDCI-0-2 set to 'fullyAndPartialAndNonCoherent' or 'partialAndNonCoherent' when higher layer parameter nrofSRS-Ports in an SRS-ResourceSet with usage set to 'codebook' and with [RRCparameter] set to ‘enabled’ indicates that the maximum number of the configured SRS antenna ports in the SRS-ResourceSet is four.

 ………………………………………………………………………..

 Lastly, we would like to add “3T6R” in the following part, which was suggested by ZTE.